Mary Valley hero

 Saddle club adventures in the Mary Valley.

-The Mary Valley Art Festival is held in the first week of July and showcases quality art from the Mary Valley and south east Queensland.
-There are a number of workshops and demonstrations as well as food and wine events.
-Pick up an original from an up-and-coming painter or sculptor, or simply visit the range of galleries to appreciate the breadth of talented artists from this region.
+The Mary Valley Art Festival is held in July and showcases quality art from the Mary Valley and south-east Queensland.
+There are a number of workshops and demonstrations as well as food and wine events to keep you busy.
+Purchase an original from an up-and-coming painter or sculptor, or simply visit the range of galleries to appreciate the breadth of talented artists from this region.

 The Gympie Music Muster brings music and mateship together under one big open roof for four days in August.
 Enjoy the best of country music, outstanding camping facilities and the natural wonders of Amamoor State Forest Park at this iconic music festival.

-Escape to the bushland for an adventure-filled weekend of rock, blues and roots music at the Mitchell Creek Rock ‘n’ Blues Fest each September.
-Enjoy free camping, and two alternating stages offering non-stop music from more than 150 artists.
+Escape to the bushland for an adventure-filled weekend of rock, blues and roots music at the Mitchell Creek Rock ‘n’ Blues Festival each September.
+Enjoy free camping, and two alternating stages offering non-stop music from more than 100 artists.
 The festival takes place in a mountainous amphitheatre featuring bunya pines, cedar trees and a big starry sky.

 If you’re in the Mary Valley during October and early November be sure to check out the Mary Valley Scarecrow Festival.
 The whole community participates in this unique festival and it’s a wonderful day out for the whole family.
 Follow the scarecrow map to discover raffish, quirky and creative scarecrows along country roads, cafés and even the local police station!